Regularity of a degenerate parabolic equation appearing in Vecer's unified pricing of Asian options: Introduction and Main result

-\begin{theorem} Let $b(t)$ be a monotone decreasing function given by \eqref{eq:I04g}.
+\begin{theorem} Let $b(t)$ satisfy the conditions i) - iii) above.
 Suppose $u$ is the probabilistic solution of the problem \eqref{eq:I01a}, \eqref{eq:I02b}; i.e., $u(t,x)$ is defined by \eqref{eq:I09u}.
-Then $u(t,x)$ is continuous in $\overline \bH_T$ and satisfies the terminal condition \eqref{eq:I02b}.
-Moreover, if $K\neq b(T)$, then $u(t,x)$ is twice differentiable with respect to $x$ continuously in $\bH_T$, differentiable with respect to $t$ continuously in $\bH_T'$, and satisfies the equation \eqref{eq:I01a} in $\bH_T'$. \end{theorem}
+Then $u(t,x)$ is continuous in $\bar{\bH}_T$ and satisfies the terminal condition \eqref{eq:I02b}.
+Moreover, $u(t,x)$ is twice differentiable with respect to $x$ continuously in $\bH_T$, differentiable with respect to $t$ continuously in $\mathring{\bH}_T$, and satisfies the equation \eqref{eq:I01a} in $\mathring{\bH}_T$. \end{theorem}

-The proof of Theorem~\ref{thm:I01} uses ideas developed in \cite{Kim} and will be provided in the next section.
-Here are some remarks regarding the conclusions of Theorem~\ref{thm:I01}.
+It is clear from \eqref{eq:I01a} that $u_t$ cannot be continuous where $u_{xx}$ is continuous but $b(t)$ is not continuous.
+Therefore, if the measure $\mu(t)$ contains a pure point mass (i.e. a discrete sampling), then $u_t$ cannot be continuous in the entire $\bH_T$.

+\begin{conclusion} The case $K=0$ corresponds to the fixed strike Asian call option.
+In that case, it is recommended to employ a continuous sampling near the terminal time $T$.
+Except for the case $K=0$, it is recommended not to sample near the terminal time to ensure that the solution becomes a classical one. \end{conclusion}